• Free shipping on all orders

 Group Utility

-The French Bulldog is just as adorable as its cute face suggests.
+The French Bulldog is just as adorable as their cute face suggests.
 This breed follows the cue of the AKC’s popularity with the same rank across the pond.
-Part of its appeal is the dog’s oversized ears.
-Its rise in popularity is a recent phenomenon that is well-deserved.
+Part of the Frenchie’s appeal is their oversized ears.
+Their rise in popularity is a recent phenomenon that is well-deserved.

 3. Cocker Spaniel